Posted by Roberta Grimes • July 26, 2025 • 9 Comments

 And you’ll fall asleep counting your blessings!

 Well, okay then.
-Let’s give that a go.
+Let’s give that topic a go.
 We are born into these lifetimes as spiritually raw beings.
-In our eternal lives, each one of us is already more advanced spiritually than we appear to ourselves and to others to be when we first arrive here.
-We come into these lives with stripped-down versions of our minds – we might call what we have at birth “learner minds” – and we also are born with complete amnesia of who we actually are, and also of what really is going on.
-As our wonderful sixth-level friend, Mikey Morgan, describes the process, he says that we put most of our minds in a suitcase before we leave our eternal home, and we pick our whole minds back up again when our material bodies die on earth and our minds then return to our eternal home.
+In our eternal lives, each one of us is already more advanced spiritually than we appear to be when we first arrive here to begin a new lifetime.
+We come into these lives with stripped-down versions of our minds – we might call what we have at birth “learner minds” – and we also are born with complete amnesia of who we are, and also of what really is going on.
+As our wonderful sixth-level friend, Mikey Morgan, describes the process, he says that we put most of our minds in a suitcase before we leave our eternal home, and we pick our whole minds back up again when our material bodies die on earth and we then return to our eternal home.
 Knowing this fact is crucial!
 Because you are a much more precious being than you, yourself can conceivably imagine.
 When I remind you of that fact toward the end of each weekly podcast, I am not just stroking you, my dear one; but rather, I am plainly telling you that you are an aspect of the divine.
-You have come here, to what Craig Hogan calls “earth school”, to grow spiritually toward reunion with the divine, which would not be possible if you did not already possess an eternal divine spark.
+You have come here, to what Craig Hogan calls “earth school”, to grow spiritually ever closer to your eventual reunion with the divine, which would not be possible if you did not already possess an eternal divine spark.
 You carry it, my dear one!
 But it is possible for you to cause your own spark to dim, and even nearly to die, if you do not properly tend it.
 From our births, each of us is instinctively driven to use the challenges of each earth-life to gain more spiritual growth… or else those challenges might beat us down, spiritually weaken us, and even tempt us to do terrible things.

-Of course, here is where knowing and trusting in Jesus is our great and ultimate gift!
-There are other spiritual teachers, but none who teaches the great truths nearly so well as Jesus does, and this is why I spend so much effort on teaching what the Lord Jesus taught.
-He came to earth to teach us what is a deep and amazing path that can empower us to raise our personal spiritual vibrations sufficiently that we can make this our last necessary earth-lifetime.
-His is a simple and powerful Way of prevenient forgiveness and perfect eternal love:
+Of course, here is where knowing and trusting in Jesus is our ultimate gift!
+There are other spiritual teachers, but none who teaches the great truths so well as Jesus does, and this is why I spend so much effort on teaching what He taught.
+He came to earth to teach us what is an amazing path that can empower us to raise our personal spiritual vibrations sufficiently that we can make this our last necessary earth-lifetime.
+His is a simple and powerful Way of prevenient forgiveness and perfect love:

 FORGIVENESS